quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Server-Sent Available Versions:
 : When sent by a server, the Available Versions field lists all the Fully-Deployed Versions of this server deployment, see {{server-fleet}}.
+The ordering of the versions in this field does not carry any semantics.
 Note that the version in the Chosen Version field is not necessarily included in this list, because the server operator could be in the process of removing support for this version.
 For the same reason, the Available Versions field MAY be empty.